sloganking/Structured-commenting-formatter/README.md

 # Structured commenting formatter

-``strfmt`` is a formatter designed to enable [structured commenting](https://github.com/sloganking/Structured-Commenting) in your code.
-Running ``strfmt`` after traditional code formatters, will ensure your structured comments are indented correctly and not mangled.
+``scfmt`` is a formatter designed to enable [structured commenting](https://github.com/sloganking/Structured-Commenting) in your code.
+Running ``scfmt`` after traditional code formatters, will ensure your structured comments are indented correctly and not mangled.

 ## Features

 ### Formatting
-``strfmt`` will format strings with bracketed structured comments, so that their contents inside them are correctly indented.
+``scfmt`` will format strings with bracketed structured comments, so that their contents inside them are correctly indented.

 ### Adding Brackets
 Adding brackets converts the bracketless method of structured commenting to the bracketed version.
 Strucutred comments must be bracketed before being run through the formatter, or else no change will take effect.